 |Rolling Resistance 60 psi / 4.1 Bar||16.2 Watts||15.5 Watts||14.1 Watts|

 |CRR 100 psi / 6.9 Bar||0.00393||0.00387||0.00360|

 |CRR 60 psi / 4.1 Bar||0.00486||0.00465||0.00423|

 The bigger the tire, the lower the rolling resistance at the same air pressure.
 When you run lower air pressures, the differences get even bigger.
 At a comfortable 80 psi, you're only giving up 2-3 watts for a pair of tires when going for the 28C size.
 That's good to know when you decide to go for a bigger tire because you like a more comfortable ride or ride on bad roads with potholes a lot.

-All in all, I think the differences aren't that big, especially between the 23C and 25C tires.
+All in all, I think the differences aren't that significant, in particular between the 23C and 25C tires.
 I'm looking forward to repeating this test with other tires to see if we can apply these results to other tires as well.